Third party software application and services

 - If you need to keep the information for many years (e.g. because of research funding council policies on data retention), does the external service provider have arrangements in place to ensure the long-term survival and security of the data despite risks such as technological obsolescence and software and data standard changes, or is it possible for you to make arrangements to preserve the data yourself locally?

-6. Carry out a data protection impact assessment for your project.
+6. Carry out a data protection impact assessment (DPIA) for your project.

 Ensure you obtain the appropriate approvals.
 This must include agreement from the data steward or owner of data, for example if your project involves sharing personal data about students from EUCLID it should be approved by the Director of Student Systems.